Things about Ham Radio it would be good to know

 • Are there ways around that?
 Yes.
 Or you can buy used gear.
 Make sure it works first.

 • Do ham clubs have stations set up that I could use?
-Some do: PCARS & VBARC.
+Some do: PCARS & HARG.

 • If you are at a military installation like Patrick, see if there is a MARS station.